arqex/freezer/README.md

 This is a nice way of binding [reactions](#usage-with-react) to more than one type of event.

 ## Batch updates
-At some point you will find yourself wanting to apply multiple changes on some node at a time.
-On every change the full tree is re-generated, but probably the only tree needed is the final result of all those changes.
+At some point you will find yourself wanting to apply multiple changes at a time.
+The full tree is re-generated on each change, but the only tree you probably need is the final result of all those changes.

 Freezer nodes offer a `transact` method to make local modifications to them without generating intermediate frozen trees, and a `run` method to commit all the changes at once.
-This way your app can have a really good performance.
+This way your app can have really good performance.

 ```js
 var freezer = new Freezer({list:[]}),